The Matomo (Piwik) team does its best to ensure that the Matomo source code is secure. We do this by:

 These days, it is easy to listen on wi-fi networks and sniff traffic.
 Make sure that all of your connections to the Matomo server are encrypted and nobody can see your logins or password.

 If you must use FTP, do not store the password in your ftp software (which would be easy prey for malware already running on many Windows computers).

 - Keep your own PC up-to-date

 Always keep your own computer up to date, including the Flash plugin, your browser(s), and operating system.On a Windows computer, always use a virus checker to minimize the risk of malware.
 Do not use Acrobat Reader: it has had too many severe security holes in the past.
-Instead, use Sumatra PDF.
+Instead, use Sumatra PDF for example.